ejlb/pegasos/README.md

 * sofiapy:   0.672 in  12.38 seconds
 * liblinear: 0.678 in  28.83 seconds
-* libsvm:    0.??? in 888.88 seconds
+* libsvm:    0.720 in 540.55 seconds

 Sofiapy and liblinear perform similarly in terms of accuracy but sofiapy is much quicker and scales better.
 Libsvm is slighlty more accuracy but orders of magnitiude slower than both sofiapy and liblinear.

 todo
 ----
-* predict_proba for SVM classifiers
+* predict\_proba for SVM classifiers